 Figure 46 depicts the relation between the frame size and the frame delay.
-In this plot, we can see multiple types of frames plotted: IDR & CRA frames (key frames) and Metadata and Trail frames.
+In this plot, multiple types of frames plotted can be seen: IDR & CRA frames (key frames) and Metadata and Trail frames.
 It is known that the key frames are larger than trail frames, since they carry more information about the Group of Pictures (GOP).
 We can conclude from the scatter plot that there is an uptrend correlation between the frame size and its delay.
 So smaller frames experience less delay.
 Such conclusion is logical because larger frames consist of more RTP packets and requires more time to be transmitted.
 However, it can be also noted that some trail frames have experienced high latency despite its small size.
-We can see very few frames in the graph with more than 60ms delay.
+Very few frames in the graph with more than 60ms delay can be seen.
 Such rare encounter can cause disruption to the playout and incase of varying network conditions those encounters could increase.

-To get a better understanding of the frames that experienced high latency, we plotted all the received packets with their delay against time.
+To get a better understanding of the frames that experienced high latency, all the received packets were plotted with their delay against time.
 Figure 47 shows that packet latency starts to build up at the beginning of each GOP.
-The GOP starts with Meta-data followed by IDR or CRA frames, and it can be seen from the figure that the meta-data always has a delay of below 10ms, and then packet delay increases until the next GOP start.
+The GOP starts with metadata followed by IDR or CRA frames, and it can be seen from the figure that the metadata always has a delay of below 10ms, and then packet delay increases until the next GOP start.